galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .hands_on}

 By default, Merqury generates three collections as output: stats, plots and {QV} stats.
 The "stats" collection contains the completeness statistics, while the "QV stats" collection contains the quality value statistics.
-Let's have a look at the assembly {CN} spectrum plot, known as the *spectra-cn.fl* plot:
+Let's have a look at the assembly {CN} spectrum plot, known as the *spectra-cn.ln* plot:

 ![Merqury spectra-cn plot for the hap1/hap2 assemblies.](../../images/vgp_assembly/merqury_cn_plot.png "Merqury CN plot.
 This plot tracks the multiplicity of each <i>k</i>-mer found in the HiFi read set and colors it by the number of times it is found in a given assembly.
 Merqury connects the midpoint of each histogram bin with a line, giving the illusion of a smooth curve."){:width="65%"}